mgeeky/UniversalBackup/README.md

 Script may be converted to an 'exe' form using py2exe on windows.

-Configuration file must obey following format:
+Configuration file
 ------------------------------
+An example of configuration file might be (here using on Windows):

 backup_dir: Drive:\Default\backup\dir
 after_backup: cmd-line-to-execute-after-backup
 # comment